BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

   targetCPUUtilizationPercentage: 80
 ```

-To create a v2beta2 autoscaler you need to define in a yaml.
+To create a v2beta2 autoscaler you need to define a yaml manifest for it, like the following.

 ```yaml
 apiVersion: autoscaling/v2beta2